 File with metadata options

-In this case, when you select file with metadata, your workflow begins when a template you specify is applied to a file.
+In this case, when you select file with metadata, your workflow begins when a metadata template you specify is applied to a file.

 If you do not enable metadata in your organization, Relay cannot complete any workflows that employ metadata in any way.
 Typically metadata is enabled in most organizations.
 If you aren't certain whether metadata is enabled, contact your Box Administrator.